-These days, Snapchat Filters and Lenses are a must-have at any special event, but their creation can get a bit convoluted as there are many types of Filters/Lenses, uses for them, and ways to make them.
-The good news is making a Snapchat Filter or Lens can be as quick or involved as you want, and the tools are available for anyone to create the perfect Filter for just about any purpose.
+These days, Snapchat filters and lenses are a must-have at any special event, but their creation can get a bit convoluted as there are many types of filters/lenses, uses for them, and ways to make them.
+The good news is learning how to make a Snapchat filter or lens isn’t actually that difficult, and the tools are available for anyone to create the perfect filter for just about any purpose.

 Snapchat offers several options for creating custom Filters and Lenses.
 Understanding your options might be the biggest hurdle in the whole process, so let’s break it down!
 When you visit their website, you’ll see three options:

 1. Community Filters: Anyone can create community filters, but they are not available for business use and must be completely original designs—they cannot be created using Snapchat’s tools. community filters are either: